 With approximately 660,000 members, a national office in Washington, D.C., and 13 chapters and pre-chapters across the country, APALA remains the first and only national organization of A/PA union members.
 The APALA Records contain administrative files relating to its steering committee, executive board and membership; documents related to specific political campaigns; files on conferences, conventions, and special public meetings; newsletters, VHS tape recordings, photographs, placards, posters, and signs documenting APALA’s work from it early years through 2008.

-To learn more about the Asian Pacific American Labor Alliance Records, view the survey report conducted by our Graduate Scholars in A/PA Archives or the finding aid located at the NYU Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid.
+To learn more about the contents of the Asian Pacific American Labor Alliance Records, located at the NYU Tamiment Library & Robert F. Wagner Labor Archives, view the collection’s finding aid.